-This museum is a favourite for two reasons: its size charms without overwhelming (no crowds) and if one does feel overwhelmed, the delightful third floor bar, lunch-only restaurant with dappled terrace is open to gallery visitors and non-visitors alike and is less expensive than uptown museum restaurants.
+This museum is a favourite for two reasons: its size charms without overwhelming (no crowds) and if one does feel overwhelmed, the delightful third floor bar with dappled terrace is open to gallery visitors and non-visitors alike and is less expensive than uptown museum offerings.
 It’s also convenient for an afternoon’s break during an east side stroll.

 Exhibits/shows, often with a conscience, can be pithy, frothy or both.
 For example: